Kerolyov/Pong-A-Long/README.md

 # Licence

-This project is sahred under the zlib licence
+This project is shared under the zlib licence

 Copyright (c) 2015 Jon Moore